Link IoT Edge provides two sample drivers: Light and LightSensor. This topic describes how to use the two drivers.

 You can add a maximum of 100 key-value pairs.

 Save.
-Note You can specify Container Configurations only when the Instance Type parameter is set to Pro Edition.
+Note You can configure the container only when the Instance Type parameter of the edge instance is set to Pro Edition.

 For example, the